zjhzjhzjhzjhzjh/demo-for-3d-motion-prediction/README.md

 # demo-for-3d-motion-prediction
-Supplementary to the visualization results of our 3D human motion prediction method The trained model verifies the visualization results of 15 action predictions for 25 frames (1000ms) on the H3.6M dataset The frame value<0 in the legend is a known frame, and>0 is a predicted frame
+Supplementary to the visualization results of our 3D human motion prediction method.

+The trained model verifies the visualization results of 15 action predictions for 25 frames (1000ms) on the H3.6M dataset.

+The frame value<0 in the legend is a known frame, and>0 is a predicted frame.

 ![Image text](https://github.com/zjhzjhzjhzjhzjh/demo-for-3d-motion-prediction/blob/main/img/walking.gif)